Home Compare EQR vs ESS

 Equity Residential vs Essex Property Trust: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Essex Property Trust carrying a narrow edge on growth.
-Equity Residential still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Essex Property Trust carrying a narrow edge on profitability.
+Equity Residential still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.